sculptor/sculptor.github.io/documentation/development-environment.md

 ## Release process

+Sculptors release artifacts are hosted at different locations:

+* Sculptors Eclipse plugins p2 repository is hosted on GitHub in the folder "updates" of [Sculptors website repository](https://github.com/sculptor/sculptor.github.io).
+* Sculptors Maven plugin and archeytpes are hosten on Maven Central.

 To release Sculptors Eclipse plugin and the Maven plugins (including the archetypes) we don't use the (official) [Maven release plugin](http://maven.apache.org/maven-release/maven-release-plugin) but Atlassians [Maven JGitFlow Plugin](https://bitbucket.org/atlassian/maven-jgitflow-plugin) is used.
 It is based on and is a replacement for the maven-release-plugin enabling support for git-flow style releases via Maven.

 Due to JGitFlows missing support for the Eclipse config files `MANIFEST.MF` and `feature.xml` (it only updates the version numbers in Maven POMs) we're using the [Tycho versions plugin](http://eclipse.org/tycho/sitedocs/tycho-release/tycho-versions-plugin/plugin-info.html) for this.